LoopKit/loopdocs/docs/loop-3/onboarding.md

         * Insulin Sensitivites

 !!! warning "Warning - Outside Typical?"
-    The Therapy Settings have "guardrails" to warn you if your settings seem to be outside of typical.
+    The Therapy Settings have "guardrails" to warn you if your settings are unusual.

-    * Some indications are based on what experienced Looper used from surveying actual users
+    * Some indications are based on surveys of experienced Loopers
     * Some indications are for safety
-    * It's fine to put Glucose Safety or Correction Ranges **higher** than is typical
+    * It's fine to put Glucose Safety or Correction Ranges **higher** than "is typical"
-    * It's fine to put Delivery Limits **lower** than is typical
+    * It's fine to put Delivery Limits **lower** than "is typical"

     Take yellow indications with a grain of salt

-    * It's OK to ignore "yellow" warnings when you are being conservative
+    * It's OK to ignore "yellow" warnings when being conservative
-    * It's OK to ignore "yellow" warnings if you're experienced and want to be aggressive
+    * Experienced loopers may choose to ignore "yellow" warnings to be more aggressive

     A red limit cannot be exceeded without modifying the code itself.

-#### Glucose Safety Limit
+### Glucose Safety Limit

 If Loop predicts that your glucose will go below the [Glucose Safety Limit](therapy-settings.md#glucose-safety-limit) at any time in the next 3 hours and Loop is in Closed Loop, it will set a temporary basal rate of 0 U/hr in an attempt to prevent that future low.

-If you ask Loop for a bolus recommendation, and the current prediction is that your glucose will go below the Glucose Safety Limit at any time in the next 3 hours, no bolus will be recommended.
+If you ask Loop for a bolus recommendation, and loop predicts your glucose will go below the Glucose Safety Limit at any time in the next 3 hours, no bolus will be recommended.

-There are some related settings: [Correction Range](therapy-settings.md#correction-range) and [Pre-Meal Range](therapy-settings.md#pre-meal-range).
-The Glucose Safety Limit can never be higher than the lowest of those ranges.
+The Glucose Safety Limit can never be higher than the lowest of these related settings: [Correction Range](therapy-settings.md#correction-range) and [Pre-Meal Range](therapy-settings.md#pre-meal-range).

-#### Correction Range
+### Correction Range

+Loop uses the [Correction Range](therapy-settings.md#correction-range) as the goal when it recommends a bolus and makes automated adjustments to insulin dosing.

+!!! note "Correction Range vs Time in Range"
-The [Correction Range](therapy-settings.md#correction-range) is the glucose range that you would like Loop to use when providing automated corrections.
-Correction range is not necessarily the same glucose range that you have discussed with your endocrinologist; generally the doctor's range may be much wider.
-For example, you may keep a correction range of 100-110 mg/dL (5.6-6.1 mmol/L) for Loop, but use a desired glucose range of 70-180 mg/dL (3.9-10 mmol/L) when discussing things with your endo about "time in range".
+    For example, you may choose a correction range of 100-110 mg/dL (5.6-6.1 mmol/L) for Loop, but you may monitor your "success" or Time in Range using 70-180 mg/dL (3.9-10 mmol/L).

 If you ask Loop for a [manual bolus recommendation](features.md#manual-bolus) while your current glucose is below the bottom of the correction range and above the glucose safety limit, Loop will recommend a value that should keep your glucose above the safety limit.

-!!! note ""
-    This is only if you manually request a bolus recommendation.
+* This is only if you manually request a bolus recommendation.

-    Loop will **not** automatically provide extra insulin, via high temp basal or automatic bolus, until your current glucose is higher than the bottom of the correction range.
+* Loop will **not** automatically provide extra insulin, via high temp basal or automatic bolus, until your current glucose is higher than the bottom of your correction range.

-#### Pre-Meal Range
+### Pre-Meal Range

-The [Pre-Meal Range](therapy-settings.md#pre-meal-range), which is optional, can be used as an easy way to get a small amount of insulin delivered before a meal to help control post-meal glucose spikes.
-If you choose not to enter a value, the [pre-meal icon](../operation/features/premeal.md) in the toolbar will be inactive.
-If you enter a range and later prefer not to have one, you can delete it.
+The [Pre-Meal Range](therapy-settings.md#pre-meal-range), which is optional, gives you a small amount of insulin before a meal to help control post-meal glucose spikes.
+The [pre-meal icon](../operation/features/premeal.md) is inactive if you choose not to enter a range.

 !!! abstract "Example"
-    If your normal range is 100-110 mg/dL (5.6-6.1 mmol/L) and pre-meal range is 80-80 mg/d L (4.4 mmol/L), Loop will give you an extra push to get you to the lower range number before the meal.
+    If your normal range is 100-110 mg/dL (5.6-6.1 mmol/L) and pre-meal range is 80-80 mg/d L (4.4 mmol/L), Loop will give you extra insulin to get you to the lower range number before the meal.
 This early insulin brings you into the meal with a mini-prebolus.
 The pre-meal range, when activated by pressing on the [pre-meal icon](../operation/features/premeal.md) in the toolbar, will stay active for one hour, until carbs are entered, or until it is manually cancelled...whichever comes first.

-#### Basal Rates
+### Basal Rates

 Only one [Basal Rate](therapy-settings.md#basal-rates) schedule may be configured in the Loop app and the schedule must start at midnight.

-As a new Looper onboarding with Loop, or anyone onboarding basal rates before a pump is added, you are limited to increments of 0.05 U/hr for basal rates and 0.00 U/hr is not allowed.
-Put values close to what you actually use because the values entered here affect what is allowed as a maximum basal rate in the Delivery Limits.
+If you onboard basal rates before a pump is added, you are limited to increments of 0.05 U/hr for basal rates and 0.00 U/hr is not allowed.
+Enter values close to what you actually use because the values determine your maximum basal rate in the Delivery Limits.

-Once a pump is added, the basal increments will match that for your particular pump.
-Once you complete onboarding and add your pump, you can then return to Therapy Settings and adjust the Basal rates for your particular pump.
+Once a pump is added, the basal increments will match those on your pump.
+The onboarding basal rates will be saved to your added pump.
+Return to Therapy Settings to adjust the Basal rates to your pump increments.

-During onboarding, the basal rates are saved by Loop.
-Once you've added a pump, those same rates will be saved to your pump.

-##### Medtronic Pump Users
+#### Medtronic Pump Users

-!!! alert ""
 If you will be connecting a Medtronic pump after onboarding:

 * The values entered here will overwrite whatever is in your Medtronic pump when you first connect it
 * For those who build Loop 3 over an existing Loop app with a Medtronic pump attached - you will just be confirming values you used previously
 * If you have values in a [Loopable Medtronic pump](../build/step3.md#check-medtronic-pump-version) that you plan to attach after onboarding - please record those values if they are important to you

-#### Delivery Limits
+### Delivery Limits

 The maximum basal rate and maximum bolus settings are collectively referred to as [Delivery Limits](therapy-settings.md#delivery-limits).

 The Maximum Basal Rate the app allows you to choose will be limited based on the basal rate schedule you just entered as well as pump limits, so make sure you put in sensible values.
 (There is a back button if you need it.)

-##### Medtronic Pump Users
+#### Medtronic Pump Users

-!!! alert ""
 If you will be connecting a Medtronic pump after onboarding:

 * The values entered here will overwrite whatever is in your Medtronic pump when you first connect it
 * Make sure that the Delivery Limit values in the Medtronic pump are equal to or greater than the values you enter while onboarding or you will not be allowed to connect to the pump.

 #### Maximum Basal Rate

-[Maximum Basal Rate](therapy-settings.md#maximum-basal-rate) will cap the the maximum temporary basal rate that the Loop is allowed to issue to meet your correction range when you are in Closed Loop and you have selected a [Dosing Strategy](settings.md#dosing-strategy) of Temp Basal Only.
+[Maximum Basal Rate](therapy-settings.md#maximum-basal-rate) will cap the the maximum temporary basal rate that Loop issues to meet your correction range when you are in Closed Loop with a [Dosing Strategy](settings.md#dosing-strategy) of Temp Basal Only.

-If you are a new looper, it is recommended you start with max basal set at 2-3 times your highest scheduled basal rate.
-This is for safety as you are ironing out your settings.
-If you choose 2 times your highest scheduled basal you may get a message informing you this is "lower than typical" - ignore this - take it as a sign you are putting safety first as a new looper.
+For safety, new loopers should start with max basal set 2-3 times their highest scheduled basal rate.
+If you choose 2 times your highest scheduled basal, you may get a message informing you this is "lower than typical."
+Ignore this to put safety first as a new looper.

-Typically, Loop users set their maximum basal rate around 3-4 times their highest scheduled basal rate.
-With Loop 3, the app will not allow you to exceed 6.4 times your highest scheduled rate.
+Experienced loopers typically set their maximum basal rate around 3-4 times their highest scheduled basal rate.
+Loop 3 app will not allow you to exceed 6.4 times your highest scheduled rate.

 #### **Maximum Bolus**

-[Maximum Bolus](therapy-settings.md#maximum-bolus) is the highest bolus amount that you will allow Loop to recommend at one time to cover carbs or bring down high glucose.
+[Maximum Bolus](therapy-settings.md#maximum-bolus) is the highest bolus amount Loop can recommend at one time to cover carbs or bring down high glucose.

 For safety, don't set a maximum bolus limit any higher than your typical large meal bolus.
 Many people like to set a value less than 10 U, for example, 9 or 9.9 U, to avoid accidentally typing in a bolus of 10 instead of 1.0 U.

-#### Insulin Model
+### Insulin Model

-When Loop was originally developed, the fastest insulins available, also know as "rapid acting", had published data for behavior in adults and children.

-Therefore, Loop offers an Adult or Child model as part of onboarding.

-If you use a newer "ultra rapid" insulin, the model selected here is irrelevant, but a selection is required.
+The Insulin Model selection determines whether a child or adult model is used by Loop if you select a "rapid" insulin (Apidra, Humalog or Novolog) in your [pump](add-pump.md#insulin-type) configuration.
+For "ultra rapid" insulin, the model selected is irrelevant, but a selection is required.

-The specific type of insulin used is set when you select or edit the configuration of your [pump](add-pump.md#insulin-type).

-#### Carb Ratios
+### Carb Ratios

 Your [Carb Ratio](therapy-settings.md#carb-ratios) is the number of grams of carbohydrates covered by one unit of insulin.

-* At least one carb ratio must be entered
+* At least one carb ratio (CR) must be entered
-* A daily schedule with varying carb ratio at different times of day can be entered
+* A daily schedule with varying CR can be entered

-#### Insulin Sensitivities
+### Insulin Sensitivities

-Your [Insulin Sensitivity Factor](therapy-settings.md#insulin-sensitivities) refers to the drop in glucose expected from one unit of insulin over the entire duration of insulin activity.
-It may be different than what was used as a correction factor with shots or manual pumping.
-Loop uses these value(s) every 5 minutes when calculating predicted glucose levels.
+Your [Insulin Sensitivity Factor](therapy-settings.md#insulin-sensitivities) is the drop in glucose expected from one unit of insulin over the entire duration of insulin activity.
+It may be different than the correction factor used with shots or manual pumping.
+Loop uses your ISF every 5 minutes when calculating predicted glucose levels.

 * At least one insulin sensitivity factor (ISF) must be entered
-* A daily schedule with varying ISF at different times of day can be entered
+* A daily schedule with varying ISF can be entered

 Loop works best if you have [tested and optimized](https://loopkit.github.io/looptips/settings/settings/) your ISF settings for accuracy.
 Insulin sensitivities can change for many reasons including waiting too long to change your infusion set.
 Loop will not auto-detect changes in ISF.